alyssamarie0107/user-thread-lib150/REPORT.md

-an array to meet the given constraint that all queue operations must have a time complexity of O(1) for all operations except the delete and iterate operations, both of which require the traversal of the whole or part of the list.
-We created our own comprehensive tester, built on a given skeleton, which tests the proper behavior of each function of the queue with different data types.
+an array to meet the given constraint that all queue operations must have a time complexity of O(1) for all operations except the delete and iterate operations, both of which require the traversal of the whole or part of the queue.
+The container is stored in a user defined variable of type `struct queue` which has pointers to the beginning of the queue (`front`), its end (`rear`) and a pointer that assists in iterating through the queue (`current`).
+Moreover, these pointers are of `struct node` type which is composed of a `void *data` pointer, which holds the content of the queue and accepts any data type due to the nature of `void`, and a pointer of `struct node` type that points to the next element in the queue.
+While our implementation of queue has some of the standard member functions such as `enqueue`, `dequeue`, constructor `create` and destructor `destroy`, it does not support functions such as `front`, `back`, `swap` etc..
+It also, has `length` function which servers as both `size` and `empty` (depending on the usage) that other libraries have as memebr functions.
+Additionaly, it supports a feature `iterate` which supports forward iteration through all elements of the queue while calling a callback function on each element.
+Lastly, unlike many ohter libraries, it supports a `delete` method which supports deletion of an element regardless of its position in the queue.
+To test our container, we created our own comprehensive tester, built on a given skeleton, which tests the proper behavior of each function of the queue by printing its elements after an enqueue, deque or deletion and by using `assert` to test the return values of each operations.

 ## Uthread API

 ## Semaphore API
+Work in progress...
 ## Preemption

 ## Challenges/Limitations